About this course

 - Norwegian Directorate of Health (Petroleum Sector medical)

-IMPORTANT INFORMATION: If you possess a valid and current HSE certificate of medical fitness provided by an Approved Medical Examiner of Diving (AMED) you will not be required to undertake 1) and 2) above as you have already met the requirements of the Diving at Work Regulations 1997.
-Delegates must bring their dive medical (as above) to course enrolment on day one.
-Further guidance regarding HSE approved diving medicals.
+IMPORTANT INFORMATION: If you possess a valid and current UK ENG1 Seafarers Medical (or a recognised equivalent seafarers medical, as listed in MSN1815) or HSE certificate of medical fitness provided by an Approved Medical Examiner of Diving (AMED) you will not be required to undertake 1) and 2) above, as you have already met the requirements of the Diving at Work Regulations 1997.
+Delegates must bring their ENG 1 (or equivalent seafarers medical) or HSE dive medical (as above) to course enrolment on day one.
+For guidance regarding HSE approved diving medicals, please refer to the HSE website.

 The above does not apply to delegates completing courses with LAPS rebreather.